SAP-archive/cloud-s4-sdk-book/docs/pages/mock-odata.md

 ```
 To see an example response of business partners, visit http://localhost:3000/sap/opu/odata/sap/API_BUSINESS_PARTNER/A_BusinessPartner.

-#### Connect your application to the mock server
-Before running your application using the SAP S/4HANA Cloud SDK locally, you need to set the environment variable `destinations` as follows to connect the application to the mock server.
-Username and password can have any value.
-* Windows command prompt: `set destinations=[{name: 'ErpQueryEndpoint', url: 'http://localhost:3000', username: 'DUMMY', password: 'dummy'}]`
-* Windows PowerShell: `$Env:destinations="[{name: 'ErpQueryEndpoint', url: 'http://localhost:3000', username: 'DUMMY', password: 'dummy'}]"`
-* Linux / MacOS: `export destinations="[{name: 'ErpQueryEndpoint', url: 'http://localhost:3000', username: 'DUMMY', password: 'dummy'}]"`

-Afterwards, start the application in the same session with `mvn clean package tomee:run` (within the `application` folder).

 ### On SAP Cloud Platform, Cloud Foundry
 #### Prerequisites
 The following tools need to be installed on your local machine.